manuhortet/graphql-backend/README.md

   - `DB_USER` and `DB_PASSWORD` are the credentials to connect to the Postgres database.
   - `APP_SECRET` is the secret we use to sign user [JWTs](https://en.wikipedia.org/wiki/JSON_Web_Token).
 - `yarn codegen` generates a) the typed Prisma client and b) types for the front-facing schema
-- You have two options for running the Prisma server:
-  - If you want to get started quickly, run `yarn prisma init` to set up a remote Prisma demo server and set it as your `PRISMA_ENDPOINT`.
-  - If you want to run a local Prisma server, e.g. if you're offline:
-    - `docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d` starts a Postgres db and a Prisma server.
+- Run `docker-compose up -d` to start a local Postgres db and a Prisma server
 - `yarn prisma deploy` deploys the Prisma datamodel to the Prisma server
 - `yarn dev` runs the backend server locally.